clj-commons/etaoin/README.md

 ### Screening elements

-With Firefox, you may capture not the whole page but a single element, say a div, an input widget or whatever.
+With Firefox and Chrome, you may capture not the whole page but a single element, say a div, an input widget or whatever.
 It doesn't work with other browsers for now.
 Example:

 ```clojure